-– This filter comprises of multiple layers of fibers that are interlocked with each other.
+– This filter has multiple layers of fibers that are interlocked with each other.
 It mechanically separates the pollutants from the air.

 – Opt for an air purifier that has a pre-filter.
-Pre-filter is a washable filter that traps larger dust particles, hair and other such pollutants.
+A pre-filter is a washable filter that traps larger dust particles, hair and other such pollutants.

-– The good part about the pre-filter is that you can take it out every weekend and wash it.
+– The good part about a pre-filter is that you can take it out every weekend and wash it.

--Pre filter helps in increasing the life of HEPA filter.
-So even if your air purifier does not have a pre-filter, you can get one and fix it in front of the other filters.
+– Pre-filter helps in increasing the life of the HEPA filter.
+So, even if your air purifier does not have a pre-filter, you can get one and fix it in front of the other filters.

--Activated charcoal removes harmful gases as well as bad odors.
+– Having a purifier that contains activated charcoal will help remove harmful gases as well as bad odors.

 In addition to the above mentioned essential features, here are some efficient features that you may consider:

-2. Servicing indicator: This features helps you know when you need to clean the unit and when your filter needs to be replaced.
+2. Servicing indicator: This feature helps you know when you need to clean the unit and when your filter needs to be replaced.

-6. Number of speeds: The unit adjusts to your air-cleaning needs, lower when you are sleeping or working and need quiet, higher when it’s prime pollen time.
+6. Number of speeds: The unit adjusts to your air-cleaning needs, lower when you are sleeping or working or need quiet, higher when it’s prime pollen time.